lyipef/papers-pricing-data-pipeline/README.md

 ### All set, start the DAG

-With your Airflow running, go to http://localhost:8080/ and click on DAGs, and click on the papers DAG.
+With your Airflow running, go to http://localhost:8080/ and click on DAGs, and click on the papers and caixin_pmi DAGs.
 Then, start the DAG (play button on the upper right side).

 It will go step by step, and if everything was followed, you will get a green execution at the end.